Maintain good records

 If you need help with funding child care, if eligible you can use Family Support Services (up to $750 per year for eligible families), contact the SSA Intake Line at 330-479-3582 for information, or see if you are eligible for assistance from Jobs and Family Services

 Families should have an understanding of educational options.
 This could include classroom structure or drop-in educational services.
 Families can also attend Community Resource Fairs which are events where many agencies and community partners come together under one roof to showcase what services they offer to students and families.

-Your local school district
+Contact your local school district

 Your local newspaper

-Your Teacher/Intervention Specialist or your Special Education Director.
+Contact your Teacher/Intervention Specialist or your Special Education Director.